barrymoo/teach-me-something/nix/README.md

 ### Put the source code into a sub-directory, modify the builder to handle that
 ### Pin this build
 Always pin.
-#### After pinning, try overriding this pkgs again with the default one
+#### After pinning, try overriding the pkgs argument with the default <nixpkgs>
-Checkout the man
+Checkout the manual.
+This is to show these are just functions to which you can provide arguments.
 ### Show the derivation of this build

 # Dependencies